gperdrizet/GCSB_MLE/01-AI_ML_on_google_cloud/module3_lab_notes.md

 - Deploy the model to an endpoint.
 - Get predictions.

-VertexAI has two options for building ML models: codeless via AutoML or code based with Custom Training via Vertex Workbench.
+Vertex AI has two options for building ML models: codeless via AutoML or code based with Custom Training via Vertex Workbench.
 This lab explores AutoML.

 ## 1. Prepare the training data